PMI PMP 2026 Practice Test & Exam Refresh

 | Business Environment | 26% | 47 |

 Use the domain pages when a full mixed mock tells you where the weakness is.
-Each page keeps the generated questions separate from the custom guidance, so the drill content can refresh while the study advice stays stable.
+Each focused page pairs targeted practice with stable review guidance, so you can drill the weak domain without losing the broader PMP 2026 decision context.

 | If your misses cluster around… | Use this focused path | What to watch while reviewing |